CMLL World Welterweight Championship

 The CMLL World Welterweight Championship (Spanish: Campeonato Mundial de Peso Welter del CMLL) is a professional wrestling world championship in the Mexican professional wrestling promotion Consejo Mundial de Lucha Libre (CMLL).
 The official definition of the welterweight division in Mexico is between 70 kg and 78 kg but the official weight limits are not always adhered to.
 As with other professional wrestling championships, it is not won or lost competitively but is instead scripted by the bookers of a wrestling promotion.
 The title is awarded after the chosen wrestler "wins" a match.

 Overall there has been a total of 34 official championship reigns, shared between 22 different wrestlers.
 Titán is the current champion, having defeated Soberano Jr. in the finals of a tournament for the vacant championship.
-Máscara Dorada is the only wrestler to hold the championship four times.
+The original Máscara Dorada is the only wrestler to hold the championship four times.
 Mephisto's first reign was the longest individual reign, for 1,141 days from 2004 to 2007.
 The championship has been defended in Mexico and Japan, with three title changes in Japan.
 The championship has been vacated three times, and CMLL has held three tournaments for the championship.